Spooni-Development/spooni_development_website/docs/doc_mappings/ambarino/spooni_nordheim.md

 ---
 title: Nordheim
-description: SPOONI Nordheim MLO for RedM - Alpine village in Ambarino with cable car system and sled tracks.
-Detailed mountain settlement for Red Dead Redemption 2 roleplay servers.
+description: Alpine village with cable car system and sled tracks in Ambarino.
 ---

 # ❄️ Nordheim